Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 ```
 <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED" />
 ```
-Then just declare your receiver in the Manifest.xml in the application bloc
+Then, just declare your receiver in the Manifest.xml in the application bloc

 ```
 <receiver android:name=".woosmapRunOnStartup">